sensein/brainkbdocs/docs/deployment_braikbservices.md

 **Installation:**
 - Navigate to `APItokenmanager` directory.
-- Install PostgreSQL databse by running the Docker Compose file present inside _docker-postgresql_ folder.
+- Install PostgreSQL database by running the Docker Compose file present inside _docker-postgresql_ folder.
 	- **Important:** You need to create an `.env` file to hold the following information.

 		- POSTGRES_USER: PostgreSQL database user name.